nathancarter/weblurch/doc/plan.md

 ### OpenMath Content Dictionary Authoring Application

  * In the `xml-groups` script, add support for the following features.
-   * Let tags have the attribute "externalName" and use that on bubble tags instead of the internal name.
-   * Let tags have the attribute "documentation" and give them a context/tag menu item for showing the documentation text in a popup dialog.
-The simplest popup dialog is just `tinymce.activeEditor.windowManager.alert 'text'`.
    * Write a function that encodes an individual `Group` or whole document as XML, ignoring all text immediately inside non-leaf groups, returning the result as a string.